nolanlawson/promise-worker/README.md

 });
 ```

-Note that the message will be `JSON.stringify`d, so you
+Note that the message will be `JSON.stringify`'d, so you
 can't send functions, `Date`s, custom classes, etc.

 Inside of the worker, the registered handler can return either a Promise or a normal value: